wwivbbs/docs/docs/wwivnet_linux.md

 _dosemu config_

-Note: This tgz is currently missing.  will be fixed soon

-1. extract dosemu_batchfiles.tgz in your dosemu C: drive (e.g, ~/.dosemu/drive_c)
+1. copy the *.bat files from ${WWIV_DIR}/dosemu-batchfiles to your dosemu C: drive (e.g, ~/.dosemu/drive_c)
-2. edit files to suit your system
+2. edit files to suit your system (install.sh should have taken care of this already but if not, look for any occurance of "REPLACE-WWIVBASE" in the network*.bat files
 * make sure paths match your setup (e.g, in batch files)

 _network scripts_